Avaiga/taipy-doc/docs/manuals/cli/index.md

 - [:material-arrow-right: taipy create](create.md): With this command, you can easily initiate a new Taipy application by utilizing a template as a starting point for your project.

-- [:material-arrow-right: taipy run](run.md): This command allows you to run your Taipy application with arguments both supported and unsupported by Taipy.
+- [:material-arrow-right: taipy run](run.md): This command allows you to run your Taipy application.

 - [:material-arrow-right: taipy manage-versions](manage-versions.md): This command empowers you to efficiently manage the versions of your user application and their related data.